kangle-morning/kangle-morning.github.io/README.md

-# tyleransom.github.io
+# kangle personal webpage
-Repository for Tyler Ransom's academic research website.
+This Repository is originally from the templete of Tyler Ransom's academic research website~